-Partial services will be discouraged except where they are necessary to address failed individual on-site sewage services and individual on-site water services in existing development; or within settlement areas, to allow for infilling and minor rounding out of existing development on partial services provided that the development is within the reserve sewage system capacity and reserve water system capacity and site conditions are suitable for the long-term provision of such services with no negative impacts.
+Partial services will be discouraged except where they are necessary to address failed individual on-site sewage services and individual on-site water services in existing development; and within settlement areas, to allow for infilling and rounding out of existing development on partial services provided that the development is within the reserve sewage system capacity and reserve water system capacity and site conditions are suitable for the long-term provision of such services.
 This shall apply to lands in the west end of the urban settlement area of Timmins particularly those lands adjacent to Highway 101 and Government Road South.